fcovasquez/yii2-countdown/README.md

-This is version is a modification of russ666/yii2-countdown.
+This is a modified version of russ666/yii2-countdown.

 Includes additional config parameters for widget initialization.